jesai/formation/firebase/README.md

 #### AngularFire (AngularJS)

-> AngularFire is the officially supported AngularJS binding for Firebase.
+AngularFire is the officially supported AngularJS binding for Firebase.
 Firebase is a full backend so you don't need servers to build your Angular app!

+AngularFire is a complement to the core Firebase client.
+It provides you with three Angular services:
+  * `$firebaseObject` - synchronized objects
+  * `$firebaseArray` - synchronized collections
+  * `$firebaseAuth` - authentication, user management, routing

 #### EmberFire (Ember)